sylvain-skamdem/Devops-Hands-On/My AWS JOBS/INTEGRATING AWS SNS WITH AWS S3 EVENTS/README.md

 <img src="https://github.com/sylvainksimo/Devops-Hands-On/blob/main/My%20AWS%20JOBS/INTEGRATING%20AWS%20SNS%20WITH%20AWS%20S3%20EVENTS/Images/INT%20SNS%20AND%20S3.jpg?raw=true">

+## Table of Content

+- Step 1: Create the S3 bucket

+- Step 2: Create a SNS topic

+- Step 3: Subscribe to the topic

+- Step 4: Update the access policy of the topic

+- Step 5: Add a notification configuration to your S3 bucket

+- Step 6: Test the setup

 ## Step 1: Create the S3 bucket
 1. Log in to the *AWS Management Console*: Go to the AWS Management Console website (https://console.aws.amazon.com/) and sign in using your AWS account credentials.